FIND A BONDSMAN

 OBA Members are Licensed and available to assist you in Oklahoma.
 Search by First Name, Last Name or County.

 Your future in bail starts right here with the OBA.
 From Education to being licensed, help is here.

-The OBA is the provider for Pre-License courses.
-Continuing education is available in person, via live stream or video playback at the association office.
+The OBA is the provider for Pre-License courses (in-person only).
+Continuing education for licensened Bondsmen is available in person, online, or via video playback at the association office.